HSZemi/vs-bonn/md/Ordnungen/FKGO.md

   * Meteorologie (Bachelor of Science)
   * Meteorologie und Geophysik (Bachelor of Science)
   * Meteorologie (Promotion)
-  * Physik der Erde und Atmosphäre (Master of Science)
+  * Physics of the Earth and Atmosphere (Master of Science)

 Molekulare Biomedizin
 ---------------------
   * Biochemistry (Master of Science)
   * Immunobiology: from molecules to integrative systems (Master of Science)
-  * Life and Medical Sciences (Master of Science)
   * Molekulare Biomedizin (Bachelor of Science)
   * Molekulare Biomedizin (Promotion)